Alta Ballah

-Altalariq Erfa Aqsal Ballah (born 30 December 2000) is an Indonesian professional footballer who plays as a left back or winger for Liga 1 club Dewa United.
+Altalariq Erfa Aqsal Ballah (born 30 December 2000) is an Indonesian professional footballer who plays as a left back or winger for Super League club Dewa United Banten.

 Club career

 Persita Tangerang

 He was signed for Persita Tangerang to play in Liga 1 in the 2021 season.
 Ballah made his first-team debut on 28 August 2021 as a substitute in a match against Persipura Jayapura at the Pakansari Stadium, Cibinong.

 Persebaya Surabaya

 Ballah was signed for Persebaya Surabaya to play in Liga 1 in the 2022–23 season.
 He made his league debut on 7 August 2022 in a match against Bhayangkara at the Wibawa Mukti Stadium, Cikarang.
 In a match against PSS Sleman on 27 August 2022, he played 90 minutes for the first time in a 1–0 away win in gameweek 4, although pulled-out replaced by Arief Catur in extra time.

 On 3 February 2023, he scored his first goal for Persebaya, as they won 3–2 against Borneo Samarinda.
 On 8 April, Ballah scored his second league goal for the club, scoring in the 49th minute in Persebaya's 3–3 draw over Persis Solo.